wp-plugins/woocommerce-abandoned-cart/readme.txt

 == Changelog ==

+= 1.7 =
+* Merge fields like {{products.cart}}, {{customer.firstname}}, etc. will be replaced with dummy data in the test emails that are sent from the template add / edit page.
+This ensures that you get a very close approximation of the actual email that will be delivered to your customers.
+* Product image size in the abandon cart notification emails is set to a fixed height & width now.
+* On WordPress Multisite, incorrect table prefix was used due to which the plugin was not functioning correctly on multisite installs.
+This is fixed now.

 = 1.6 =
 * We have included .po, .pot and .mo files in the plugin.
 The plugin strings can now be translated to any language using these files.